green-vulcano/gv-script-tester/README.md

 Current buffer properties   ->  /src/tester/settings/ [Constants.java]
 ```

-To add an ***additional buffer***, use *ENV-X-GVBuffer.txt* file and setup buffer name and its properties in the Constants file (Constants.java).
-You can use up to 3 additional GVBuffers.
-The changes of additional GVBuffers are showed in the file *environmentLog.txt*.
+To add an ***additional buffer***, use *ENV-X-GVBuffer.txt* file for the buffer object and setup buffer name and its properties in Constants.java (remind that gvbuffers with non name will be ignored by the GV Script Tester).
+You can use up to 3 additional GVBuffers, the changes of additional GVBuffers during the execution are showed in the file *environmentLog.txt*.

 ```
 Current buffer              ->  /scriptTester/ [DATA-GVBuffer.txt]